jcaillon/valet/tests.d/1010-lib-log/results.approved.md

          7890123456789012345678901234567
          890123456789012345678901234567

-→ log::printFile file 2
+→ log::printFile file-to-read 2
             1 ░ What is Lorem Ipsum?
             2 ░
             … ░ (truncated)

-→ log::printFile file
+→ log::printFile file-to-read
             1 ░ What is Lorem Ipsum?
             2 ░
             3 ░ Lorem Ipsum is simply du